IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - How to ignore a scenario or a period

-   Assign probability zero to the scenario or weight zero to the period
+   Assign probability 0.0 to the scenario or weight 0.0 to the period

 - How to ignore a generator